-I’VE TESTED POSITIVE FOR COVID-19—NOW WHAT?
+I HAVE TESTED POSITIVE FOR COVID-19—NOW WHAT?

-If you receive a positive diagnosis for COVID-19, you may be surprised, especially if you haven't had any symptoms of the disease.
+If you receive a positive diagnosis for COVID-19, you may be surprised, especially if you have not had any symptoms of the disease.
 You may also feel afraid and unsure of what you should do next.
 The information and recommendations on this page can help you decide on your next steps.

 People at high risk for developing severe symptoms of COVID-19 include older adults and people with underlying conditions such as cancer, heart and lung conditions, high blood pressure, type 2 diabetes, kidney disease, obesity, sickle cell, or compromised (weakened) immune systems.